key4hep/k4geo/FCCee/IDEA/compact/README.md

 IDEA_o1_v02
 ------------

-Based on o1_v01 but with a detailed description of the vertex detector, drift chamber and muon system, a place holder solenoid and the endplate absorber.
+Based on o1_v01 but with a detailed description of the vertex detector, drift chamber, a place holder solenoid and the endplate absorber.
 Missing: SiWrapper, calorimeter.

 IDEA_o1_v03
 ------------

-Based on o1_v02 but replacing the drift chamber (o1, v01) for the lightweight implementation based on twisted tubes (o1, v02).
+Based on o1_v02 but replacing the drift chamber (o1, v01) for the lightweight implementation based on twisted tubes (o1, v02), and Add a detailed version of the muon system.
 Production threshold and step limit physics have to be tuned